The Link Between ADHD And Depression

 What is ADHD?
 Attention deficit hyperactivity disorder

 Researchers at the American Psychological Association define attention-deficit hyperactivity disorder (ADHD) as a neurodevelopmental disorder usually involving inattention or impulsive behavior—with or without the hyperactivity component.
-Most people are diagnosed with ADHD as a child, but it is prevalent in adults as well.
+Most people are diagnosed with ADHD as a child, but some people may not be diagnosed until adulthood.
 ADHD symptoms may present differently in adulthood.

 ADHD subtypes and signs: Adult versus childhood ADHD

-ADHD can look different for everyone, generally with significant differences between males and females, or some differences between adults and children.
+ADHD can look different for everyone, generally with significant differences between males and females or some differences between adults and children.
 Studies show that ADHD is often misdiagnosed or overlooked in females because the behaviors differ significantly from the attention-seeking hyperactivity that may often be seen in males.
 Males and children may be more likely to receive a diagnosis because their symptoms might be more easily recognized.
+Below are the symptom categories of the ADHD subtypes:

 • Difficulty focusing—particularly at school